 Most marketing failures are not failures of execution.
 They are failures of targeting.
 A brand can have the right offer, the right channel, and the right budget, and still generate poor results if the underlying understanding of the customer is vague or inaccurate.

-For brands designing or optimising loyalty programmes, this is not a nice-to-have exercise.
+For brands designing or optimising loyalty programs, this is not a nice-to-have exercise.
 It is foundational.
-A loyalty programme built around an assumption of what customers value will underperform.
+A loyalty program built around an assumption of what customers value will underperform.
 One built around a clear understanding of what specific customer segments actually want will drive engagement, retention, and long-term revenue growth.

-This guide explains how to build effective buyer personas for marketing purposes, how they intersect with ICP development in B2B contexts, and how the insights they generate should shape your loyalty programme design.
+This guide explains how to build effective buyer personas for marketing purposes, how they intersect with ICP development in B2B contexts, and how the insights they generate should shape your loyalty program design.

 A buyer persona is a semi-fictional representation of your ideal customer, built from a combination of real data and informed assumptions.
 It typically includes demographic information (age, location, role, income bracket), psychographic detail (values, motivations, anxieties), and behavioural patterns (how they research purchases, which channels they use, what influences their decisions).

 The "semi-fictional" element is important.
-Personas are not invented from thin air; they are synthesised from customer interviews, CRM data, sales team feedback, and market research.
-The fictional element is that they are compressed into a named, narrative profile rather than presented as raw data.
-That narrative form is what makes them actionable: it is easier for a creative team to write for "Siobhán, Head of Marketing at a mid-sized Irish retailer who is under pressure to demonstrate ROI on every campaign spend" than it is to write for "35–45 year old female B2B decision-maker in retail".
+Personas are synthesised from customer interviews, CRM data, sales team feedback, and market research, then compressed into a named, narrative profile rather than presented as raw data.
+That narrative form is what a creative team can actually write for: it is easier to write for "Siobhán, Head of Marketing at a mid-sized Irish retailer who is under pressure to demonstrate ROI on every campaign spend" than it is to write for "35 to 45 year old female B2B decision-maker in retail".

 A well-built persona is grounded, specific, and usable.
 A poorly built one is so generic it could describe almost anyone, and therefore helps no one.